yada-98/introduction-to-data-science/intro-to-data-science.md

 ## Datasets used

+The source of the data is Office of Rail and Road, from exploration of [data table catalogue](https://dataportal.orr.gov.uk/data-table-catalogue/).

+Two datasets are studied under this project, namely
+- Passenger rail service complaints - Table 4113 - Complaints per 100,000 journeys by operator
+- TOC key statistics - Table 2200 - All operators

 ## Requirements

-- R and RStudio (available at https://posit.co/download/rstudio-desktop/) The following R packages are required:
+- R and RStudio (available at https://posit.co/download/rstudio-desktop/)

+The following R packages are required:
 - `plotly`
 - `tidyverse`